splorp/npds-tracker-server/readme.md

 + [PG] Implemented the template stuff
 + [PG] Reorganized the `ProcessQuery` method
-+ [PG] There is now a single class with embedded sub classes (so we'll have a single .java binary)
++ [PG] There is now a single class with embedded sub classes (so we’ll have a single .java binary)
 + [PG] Improved answer to the GET request (with many headers now)

 ### 0.1.21

 + [PG] No longer uses the bugged URL interface to check if Newton clients are up.
 Instead, I use a socket
-+ [PG] The REGUP command tokenizer now accepts any standard token (and no longer only spaces which wasn't protocol-compliant)
++ [PG] The REGUP command tokenizer now accepts any standard token (and no longer only spaces which wasn’t protocol-compliant)
 + [PG] Added several syntax checking with an appropriate status message

 ### 0.1.20